On average, colleges raise tuition about 3% each year.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Christian Life College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

 Schools sometimes offer tuition waivers to certain groups, to reduce the total cost of attendance.
 Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
 Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.